 Your asthma may be connected to GERD if:

-- asthma symptoms that begin in adulthood
+- it began in adulthood

-- asthma symptoms that occur while drinking alcoholic beverages
+- symptoms occur while drinking alcoholic beverages

 - asthma medications are less effective than usual